jmartin103/100-Days-of-Pytho/README.md

 ## Day 5
 ### PasswordGenerator.py
 Prompts the user to enter a number of letters, symbols, and numbers to generate a random password.

+## Day 6
+### Hangman.py
+A game of Hangman.
+The user will have six opportunities to guess the correct word randomly generated from a list of words.